 Under Connecticut law, sexual harassment means “any unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature” when:

-- Submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment,
+- Submission to such conduct is explicitly or implicitly made as a term or condition for an employee's employment,

-- Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or
+- Submission to or rejection of such conduct by an employee is used as the basis for employment decisions that affect the employee, or

-- Such conduct has the purpose or effect of substantially interfering with an individual’s work performance or creating an intimidating, hostile or offensive working environment.
+- Such conduct substantially interferes with an individual’s work performance or creates an intimidating, hostile, or offensive working environment.

 CT Sexual Harassment Law History

-The Time’s Up Act greatly expanded which companies require training as well as who in the company must be trained.
-Previous Connecticut law training requirements applied to businesses with 50 or more employees and training was only required to be provided to employees in supervisory positions.
+The Time’s Up Act greatly expanded the companies required to provide training, as well as who in the company must be trained.
+Previous Connecticut law training requirements applied to businesses with 50 or more employees, and training was only required to be provided to employees in supervisory positions.

-Under the Time’s Up Act, the statute of limitations has changed across the board:
+Under the Time’s Up Act, the statute of limitations for civil claims is as follows:

 - Minors (17 and below): There is now no statute of limitations regarding childhood sexual abuse, assault, or exploitation.

-- People Aged 18-20: anyone victimized in this age range have until they turn 51 years old to file a civil lawsuit.
+- People Aged 18-20: anyone victimized in this age range has until they turn 51 years old to file a civil lawsuit.

-- Adults (21 and up): for those who are 21 years old and over the statue is increased to 20 years for felonies and 10 years for misdemeanors
+- Adults (21 and up): for those who are 21 years old and over, the statute is increased to 20 years for felonies and 10 years for misdemeanors.

-- Employees hired after October 1, 2019 - must receive sexual harassment management training within six months of their date of hire, except when the employer receives an extension from the Connecticut Commission on Human Rights and Opportunities (CHRO).
+Employees hired after October 1, 2019, must receive sexual harassment management training within six months of their date of hire, except when the employer receives an extension from the Connecticut Commission on Human Rights and Opportunities (CHRO).
+Supervisors must also receive training within 6 months of promotion.
+From there on, supplemental training is required every ten years.

 What's Included in Connecticut Sexual Harassment Training?